Hanover High School (New Hampshire): Mascot controversy

-Recent Name Competition

-On Wednesday, March 2, 2022, the New Mascot Selection and Implementation Committee officially announced that out of the five mascot names — Bears, Hawks, Huskies, Maroon Crush, and Trailblazers — the Bears won the Name Competition.
-All current (2021–2022) Hanover High School students, staff, and sports coaches could vote in this election.
-There were a total of 909 registered votes with a total of 711 eligible ballots recorded (≈78% voter turnout).
-Not only did Bears win the Rank Choice Vote, but it also won a Plurality (also known as "simple majority") election.

 Athletics

 Hanover has a comprehensive athletics program, with players competing at both the varsity and junior varsity levels.
 Sports offered include baseball, basketball, cross country running, cross-country skiing, crew, field hockey, football, golf, ice hockey, lacrosse, rugby, ski jumping, soccer, softball, swimming, tennis, track, ultimate, and volleyball.

 Notable girls' teams include the perennial power house cross country team, which won the Class I state championship from 2004 through 2009, and placed fourth at the Nike Team Nationals high school championships.
 The girls' soccer team has also won NH Division II championships in 2014, 2015 and 2018.
 The girls' varsity tennis team appeared in five consecutive state championship finals from 2013 through 2017.

 The girls varsity hockey team is a strong force at Hanover, winning 11/12 state titles for NHIAA girls hockey.
 Along with the girls varsity basketball team who recently won the 2022 division 2 state championship.
 They have been undefeated for three seasons straight in regular season games.

 Notable boys' teams include the boys' cross country running team, that won back-to-back state championships in 2008 and 2009.
 The boys' soccer team is one of the most successful teams at Hanover, having won the Class I state championships every year from 2005 to 2010, and the Division I title in 2013 and 2019.
 They have won a state-record total of 18 overall.
 The boys' golf team has been consistently one of the top programs in the state, winning over 30 state championships since the early 1980s.
 In 1989 the golf team finished an undefeated 48–0 season under coach Glyn Reinders (791-50) and were named by the Boston Globe "New England Team of the Year".

 In recent years swimming has become one of the favored sports, along with crew.
 One out of every six Hanover High students row in the spring each year.